Gurdjieff Arbeit im Leben - Seminare in Gurdjieff Movements

 For participating in our Movements-seminars no prior knowledge of the Gurdjieff Work or other disciplines is required.
 The basic premise however is a minimum level of physical fitness.

-If you are interested in participating in the Movements seminars, please contact us using the contact form.
+If you are interested in participating in the Gurdjieff Movements seminars, please contact us using the contact form.
 For further information on the seminar program follow the link below.

 Music